AboTyim/NetwarSystem/README.md

 You can point a browser at tcp/7474 and you'll find the Neo4j graph database.

 I've you've never touched a graph database before, Learning Neo4j 3.x by Jerome Baton & Rik Van Bruggen was a pretty good read.
-The O'Reilly Graph Databases book by Ian Robinson, Jim Webber, and Emil Eifrem speaks to a higher level of mastery - assuming the reader has SQl experience and needs to make a transition to using Neo4j.
+The O'Reilly Graph Databases book by Ian Robinson, Jim Webber, and Emil Eifrem speaks to a higher level of mastery - assuming the reader has SQL experience and needs to make a transition to using Neo4j.

 We looked at a variety of tools for visualizing graph data, and we are amazed and pleased with Graphileon, which has a free community edition, good instructional videos, and as a bonus it has some support for Elasticsearch, too.

-# Errata
+# Errata & Obscura

 * Redis is doing its own work and it's also handling some of RabbitMQ's natural tasks as well.
-RabbitMQ In Depth by Gavin M. Roy is on order and it should become part of the system over Q2 of 2019.
+RabbitMQ In Depth by Gavin M. Roy is on order and that package should become part of the system over Q2 of 2019.

 * Some of this software still gets run under the tmux terminal multiplexer utility.
+We add the logging plugin and use it to capture output.

+* The perflog index is a general purpose logging feature that is not very mature, mostly because tmux is expedient.

+* Cron was a fantastic idea when it first came out, but bell bottoms were in style, too.
+We have been at the reading stage of evaluating new software and supervisord seems to be the best choice for an upgrade.

+* We have used the Gephi data visualization package for a long time and our older flat file software automatically produced outputs for it.
+We do some ad hoc tool chaining to produce similar files now.
+This has to be maintained since Gephi is the only _gratis_ package available to do this kind of work.

+# Support

+* If it should run but doesn't, post a description here, bonus points awarded for logs, stack traces, etc.

+* If you think it should run, but you aren't precisely sure, the [NetwarSystem](http://netwarsystem.slack.com) Slack server is the best route.